Should You Work with a Representative on Your Claim?

 You can file a VA disability claim on your own — and many veterans do.

-But here’s when it’s worth considering support:
+But here’s when it’s worth considering professional medical evaluation services:

 ✅ You’re filing for multiple conditions

-✅ You’ve been denied before
+✅ You’ve been denied before due to lack of medical evidence

-✅ You’re overwhelmed by VA forms and medical evidence
+✅ You’re overwhelmed by medical evidence requirements

-Pros of Working with a Rep
+Pros of Working with Professional Services

-Most reps, including Woobie, will:
+Medical evaluation providers, including Woobie, will:

 ⚠️ Some VSOs are overworked and move slowly